How To Grow Dwarf Sunflowers

 Distino Mix

 Distino mix is the seed to buy if you want lots of color.
 This non branching variety boasts petals with light yellow, orange, darker yellow and red.
-They are a petite dwarf, measuring in at less then 24 inches high.
+They are a petite dwarf sunflower, measuring less than 24 inches high.

 Yellow Pygmy